Meals on Wheels NWA

 Who Qualifies For Meals On Wheels NWA?

-In Northwest Arkansas, Meals on Wheels NWA works hard to provide seniors with home delivered meals to ensure that they get the nutrition they need, even when it's hard for them to leave the house.
-If you're a senior who is looking for food assistance, or you know of a senior in your area who you think may qualify for home delivered meals from Meals on Wheels NWA, read on to learn more about how to qualify for this food assistance program.
+In Northwest Arkansas, Meals on Wheels NWA works hard to provide seniors with low income assistance and home delivered meals to ensure that they get the nutrition they need, even when it's hard for them to leave the house.
+If you're a senior who is looking for hunger relief in the form of food assistance, or you know of a senior in your area who you think may qualify for home delivered meals from Meals on Wheels NWA, read on to learn more about how to qualify for this food assistance program.

 Seniors who qualify for meals on wheels must be at least 60 years of age, with some exceptions.
 If someone is homebound or is otherwise unable to shop for groceries on their own, they may qualify for the program.
 People who have issues that cause them to struggle with mobility may be approved for the program, even if they don't meet the minimum age requirement.
 The age and mobility requirements for Meals on Wheels can vary from area to area, and depend on the population served in each area.